seung-gu/stock-agent/doc/pe_research/SP500_Forward_PE_Research_Paper.md

 The backtesting results of this research are from an **ideal environment using past actuals**.
 Analysis using actual estimates shows correlations decreasing dramatically from -0.623 to -0.132, and spreads decreasing from +20.68%p to +1.99%p, becoming nearly meaningless.

 Therefore, blindly trusting the backtesting results of this research and making investment decisions based on the simple logic that "high P/E means overvalued and risky, low P/E means undervalued opportunity" is dangerous.
 P/E is only a reference indicator, and estimate accuracy and reliability must be considered together, along with other indicators, for comprehensive judgment.

+**Exception:**

+However, one notable exception is **Trailing-like Operating [Q(-3)+Q(-2)+Q(-1)+Q(0)] P/E's ability to identify market bottoms when falling below -1.5σ**.
+Trailing-like Operating is a hybrid of past 3 quarters actuals and current quarter estimate, not completely backward-looking while being relatively less affected by estimate errors compared to estimates-based P/E (differs from backtesting's TTM Operating).
+This suggests that despite overall limitations, specific P/E definitions may have specific use cases (market bottom identification).
+However, this should also not be relied upon as a single indicator but used comprehensively with other indicators.

 **The true value of this research is to demonstrate the differences between backtesting and real-world investment environments and to warn of the risks of relying on a single indicator for investment decisions.**